Simlipal Tiger Reserve

 Situated in Mayurbhanj district in Orissa, the Simlipal Tiger Reserve is a part of the Simlipal National Park, which spans over 2750 sq. km.
 Start your expedition on foggy mornings and witness the beauty of this reserve that is home to more than thousands of species of flora and fauna, a dozen rivers, some gorgeous waterfalls and a number of indigenous tribes.
 The most popular animal species of this area include the Bengal tiger, Asiatic elephant, gaur, hill mynah and chausingha.

-Devkunda Waterfall
+Devkund Waterfall

 Chahala